-In summer 2020, both institutions hosted a one-and-a-half-hour long webinar co-developed with Frameworks Institute for their staff entitled "From Crisis to Connection: How to Talk about Health, Wellbeing, and Resilience in the era of COVID-19".
-The goal was to learn about socio-cultural models that influenced thinking around public health and resilience.
+In summer 2020, both institutions hosted a 90-minute webinar co-developed with Frameworks Institute for their staff entitled "From Crisis to Connection: How to Talk about Health, Wellbeing, and Resilience in the era of COVID-19."
+The goal was to learn about sociocultural models that influenced thinking around public health and resilience.
 A total of 12 staff joined the webinar across the two institutions.
-A participant survey with 10 staff indicated that everyone had found the content interesting (most thought it was very much so).
+NEAq and AOP reported that a participant survey of 10 staff indicated that everyone had found the content interesting and most thought it was very much so.
 Most thought the content was extremely relevant to their work and that they anticipated applying it to their work in the short-term.
-Reflections on this webinar are presented in the follow section.
+Reflections on this webinar are presented in the following section.